GSYT-Productions/BunnyPad-SRC/README.md

 # BunnyPad Contributors
 These people helped get the program to its current state:

-PBbunnypower - The Star of the Show, she created the icon of the app, and the project is dedicated to her BunnyFndr - Main Co-developer
+PBbunnypower - The Star of the Show, she created the icon of the app, and the project is dedicated to her\n BunnyFndr - Main Co-developer
 GarryStraitYT - Main Developer
 ZeRoTeCh00 - Promoted BunnyPad during stream